GrantMeStrength/retro/robot/robot.md

 ### Display

-A SparkFun SerLCD board provides 2 lines of 16 characters: just to have some visual clue of what is happening on the front of the robot.
+A SparkFun SerLCD board provides 2 lines of 16 characters: it is reakky just to have some visual clue of what is happening with the robot, and is useful for debugging.
 The board was originally designed for use with Arduino, but works well on the Pi - if you can find the drivers.

 Someone kindly made some: [CircuitPython library for the Sparkfun SerLCD displays](https://github.com/fourstix/Sparkfun_CircuitPython_SerLCD).
 I did find that about 1 time in 50 the driver crashes, so I needed to wrap all the Python code that displays text in a try/except clause.

 ### Imports

-For the robot to use the above list of sensors and stuff, a list of additional stuff is required.
+For the robot to use the above list of sensors and stuff, a list of additional libraries are required.

 ```
 sudo apt-get install python3-flask